Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Introduction

-\paragraph{What is not covered.} This survey will not discuss some related but distinct approaches including multi-task \rl \citep{caruana1997multitask}, \rl with auxiliary tasks \citep{riedmiller2018learning,jaderberg2016reinforcement} and \rl with knowledge-based \ims \citep{bellemare2016unifying,pathak2017curiosity,burda2018exploration}.
+\paragraph{What is not covered.} This survey does not discuss some related but distinct approaches such as multi-task \rl \shortcite{caruana1997multitask}, \rl with auxiliary tasks \shortcite{riedmiller2018learning,jaderberg2016reinforcement} and \rl with knowledge-based \ims \shortcite{bellemare2016unifying,pathak2017curiosity,burda2018exploration}.
 None of these approaches do represent goals or see the agent's behavior affected by goals.
 The subject of intrinsically motivated goal-conditioned \rl also relates to \textit{transfer learning} and \textit{curriculum learning}.
-This survey does not cover transfer learning approaches, but interested readers can refer to \citet{taylor2009transfer}.
-We will discuss automatic curriculum learning approaches that organize the generation of goals according to the agent's abilities in Section~\ref{sec:survey_generation} but, for a broader picture on the topic, readers can refer to the recent review \citet{portelas2020automatic}.
+This survey does not cover transfer learning approaches, but interested readers can refer to \shortciteA{taylor2009transfer}.
+It discusses automatic curriculum learning approaches that organize the generation of goals according to the agent's abilities in Section~\ref{sec:survey_generation} but, for a broader picture on the topic, readers can refer to the recent review \shortciteA{portelas2020automatic}.
+Finally, this survey does not review policy learning methods but only focuses on goal-related mechanisms.
+Indeed, the choice of mechanisms to learn to represent and select goals is somewhat orthogonal to the algorithms used to learn to achieve them.
+Since the policy learning algorithms used in \rlimgep architectures do not differ significantly from standard \rl and goal-conditioned \rl approaches, this survey focuses on goal-related mechanisms, specific to \rlimgeps.

-\paragraph{Survey organization} We first formalize the notion of \textit{goals} and the problem of the \textit{open-ended and self-supervised acquisition of skill repertoires}, building on the formalization of the \rl and multi-goal \rl problems.
-After presenting a definition of the \gcimgep family, we organize the surveyed literature along three axes: 1) What are the different types of goal representations?
+\paragraph{Survey organization.} We start by presenting some background on the formalization of \rl and multi-goal \rl problems and the corresponding algorithms to solve them (Section~\ref{sec:background}).
+We then build on these foundations to formalize the \textit{intrinsially motivated skills acquisition problem} and propose a computational framework to tackle it: \textit{\textsl{\rl}-based intrinsically motivated goal exploration processes} (Section~\ref{sec:im_pb_solution}).
+Once this is done, we organize the surveyed literature along three axes: 1) What are the different types of goal representations?
 (Section~\ref{sec:survey_goal_rep}); 2) How can we learn goal representations?
 (Section~\ref{sec:survey_learning_goal_rep}) and 3) How can we prioritize goal selection?
 (Section~\ref{sec:survey_generation}).
-From this coherent picture of the literature, we identify properties of what humans call \textit{goals} that were not addressed in the surveyed approaches.
-This serves as the basis for a discussion of potential future avenues for the design of new \gcimgep approaches.
+We finally close the survey on a discussion of open challenges for developmental reinforcement learning (Section~\ref{sec:future}).